torreyleonard/algotrader/docs/ROBINHOOD.md

 <a name="OptionInstrument"></a>

 ## OptionInstrument
-BETA: Represents an option traded on Robinhood.
+Represents an option traded on Robinhood.

 **Kind**: global class